Print This Bible Study

 The regular Greek word for “resurrection” appearing throughout the New Testament is anastasis.
 This is a compound word comprised of ana, which means “up,” and stasis, which means “to rise,” or “to stand.”
 Thus, anastasis means “to rise up” or “to stand up.”
 When used relative to those who have died, the exact meaning of the word would be, “a resumption of life, allowing one to rise up or stand up from the place of death.”

 The Greek word appearing in Philippians 3:11, erroneously translated “resurrection” in most English versions of Scripture, is exanastasis.
 This word is made up of three parts (ex-ana-stasis).
-The latter two parts of the word (ana-stasis), as has been shown, mean “to rise up,” or “to stand up.”
-But the preposition ex (from ek) prefixed to anastasis adds a new dimension.
-The first part, ex (the form that “ek” takes when prefixed to words beginning with a vowel) means “out of,” making exanastasis mean “to stand up out of [out-resurrection].”
+The latter two parts of the word (ana-stasis), as has been shown, mean “to rise up,” or to stand up.”
+But the preposition ex (from ek) prefixed to anastasis adds further meaning to the word.
+Ex (the form “ek” takes when prefixed to words beginning with a vowel) means “out of,” making exanastasis mean “to stand up out of [‘out-resurrection’].”

 The resurrection (anastasis) of Christians will be a separation of “the dead in Christ” from the remainder of the dead, whether Old Testament saints or the unsaved dead.
 The out-resurrection (exanastasis) will be a further separation beyond this point.
-It is the “standing up” of a particular group “out of” those previously raised from among the dead.
+It is the “standing up” of a particular group “out of” all those previously raised from among the dead (“out of” all Christians).

 At the time of the resurrection (anastasis), Christians will be separated from non-Christians; but at the time of the out-resurrection (exanastasis), certain Christians will be separated from other Christians.
-A smaller group will be separated from the one large group.
-The called out will be removed from the called.
+A smaller group will be separated from the larger group.
+The called out will be removed from the called, from the complete body of Christians.

 These are the ones who will realize life during the Messianic Era, as opposed to those who will not (Romans 8:13).
 And this life will be in connection with a new order of sons (comprising a firstborn son, following the adoption) that God will bring forth at that time (Romans 8:14ff).